-You may have been affected by changes to housing benefit and local housing allowance.
-These changes can mean it's difficult to pay your rent.
-Check any new calculation of benefit is correct.
-You can appeal but an appeal can't usually change decisions made because of housing benefit changes.
+You could find it difficult to pay your rent because of changes to housing benefit and local housing allowance.
+Check that the new calculation of your benefit is correct.
+You can appeal but this won't usually change decisions made because of housing benefit changes.

 Apply for a discretionary housing payment

 Apply for a discretionary housing payment (DHP) if you can't afford to pay the difference between your rent and your housing benefit.

 The council decides if you should get a DHP based on your particular circumstances.

 Check your housing benefit claim is up to date

 The council usually sends you a renewal form at regular intervals if you already claim housing benefit.

 You must complete the renewal form and send it back in time.
 Include all the information the council asks for.